onielrosario/ImageScanner/README.md

 ## Future Implementation:

 ### Design
-* Multiple tables could be replaced by Nib files for reusability instead of creating a new one for each code/count table.
+* Multiple tables could be replaced by Nib files for reusability instead of creating a new one for each code/count table
-* New Section higher in the App flow hierarchy to allow selection on multiple location inventories as this API only provides data for single warehouse
+* Sections higher in the app flow hierarchy, or in thumbnail list should allow exploring on multiple location inventories as this API only provides data for single warehouse

 ### Code optimization
-* For thumbnail list and all-inventory window, as the app scales in data entry, pagination technology can be implemented to limit data request until more is needed, as well as Caching the data already requested.
+* For thumbnail list and all-inventory window, as the app scales in data entry, Pagination technology can be implemented to limit data request until more is needed, as well as Caching the data already requested